Air Sterilizer Liquid Ingredient Tank

 To draw down liquid from an ingredient tank, it needs to be vented.
 The tank must breath or a vacuum would be created and collapse the tank when drawing out the ingredient.
 The tank is therefore exposed to airborne contaminants, which include yeast, molds, bacteria, dirt, pollens and insects to name a few.
 Normally the solids levels of most sweeteners are not prone to fermentation, except in the head space of the tanks.
 Because most sweetener tanks are heated, condensation builds up on the top and sidewalls, diluting the solids, making it susceptible to inoculation.
 Mold especially loves this type of environment.
 Liquid sucrose, normally kept at ambient temperature, and having lower solids level, is the most prone to fermentation.

 This problem of inoculation was recognized years ago.
-The first step was to install lamp wells in the top of the tank containing germicidal lamps.
+The first step was to install lamp wells in the top of the tank containing germicidal UV lamps.
 These work fine, as long as the tank level stays within 3 ft. of the lamps.
 Given the opportunity to look inside the tank, evidence of inoculation can be seen on the sidewalls below this level.
 Blowers with filters were installed to reduce contamination and condensation in the headspace.
 Air exhaust vents with filters were used to prevent insects from entering the tank environment and dirty air from windy days.
 Many of these systems are still in operation.

 THE PROBLEM – The filters on this equipment are inadequate to prevent micro-organisms from entering the tank.
 Blower motor contaminants go freely into the liquid.
 The exit vents trap the moisture behind the filter and mold grows freely.
 Changing out the lamps exposes the tank environment to every contaminant in the air as well as potential lamp breakage, gasket material coming off the lamp well, nuts & bolts holding down the fixture, tools used to change out the fixture can fall in and anything else in the shirt pocket of the maintenance man.
 These inherent problems caused many concerned companies to go to the next level of sterilization.